gaborpapp/OpenNI2-FreenectDriver/README.md

 OpenNI2-FreenectDriver
 ======================

 FreenectDriver is a bridge to libfreenect implemented as an OpenNI2 driver.
-It allows use of Kinect hardware as supported by libfreenect.
+It allows use of Kinect hardware on Linux and OSX as supported by libfreenect.
 FreenectDriver is available under the Apache 2 license; copyright information appears in src/DeviceDriver.cpp and LICENSE.

 Dependencies
 ------------
-* g++ (Linux) or clang++ (OSX)
+* g++ >= 4.6.3 or clang++
 * python
 * libfreenect